hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 #### 4. Set Entity:

 This option will provide you a dropdown of all the entities present on the node where you are adding Form HSL.
-You can select the entity whose value you want to capture using this Text field.
+You can select the entity whose value you want to capture using this **Text field**.

 ![set-entity](assets/bot-builder-chat-elements/formshsl10.png)